On the total order of reducibility of a pencil of algebraic plane curves: Introduction

 \subsection{Notations}

-Throughout this paper, $\KK$ stands for an algebraically closed field of characteristic $p$.
+Throughout this paper, $\KK$ stands for an algebraically closed field of cha\-ra\-cte\-ri\-stic $p$.
 Given a polynomial $f$, $\deg(f)$ denotes its total degree and $\partial_{X}f$ (resp.~$\partial_Y f$) denotes the partial derivative of $f$ with respect to the variable $X$ (resp.~to $Y$).
 Also, for any integer $n$ the notation $\KK[X,Y]_{\leq n}$ stands for the set of all the polynomials in $\KK[X,Y]$ with total degree less or equal to $n$; the notation $\KK[X,Y,Z]_n$ stands for the set of all homogeneous polynomials of degree $n$ in $\KK[X,Y,Z]$.